May 29, 2015 1:01 pm Leave your thoughts

 - High-quality protein: oily fish, soy products, nuts and seeds will start to build up muscle protein once more.

 - Complex carbohydrates: brown rice, wholegrain pasta, other wholegrains such as quinoa, lentils and pulses, will replenish your glycogen stores and start the process of synthesising these.

 - Real food: not supplements!
 The nutrients in foods interact with each other to produce the best results.
 Supplements simply don’t achieve the same ends.
 Choose foods rich in minerals, vitamins and antioxidants to make your recovery the best it can be.
 See our Wholefoods section for a great range of this food.

 Of course, these categories aren’t completely distinct: a milky smoothie with chia seeds (for protein), honey, banana and wheatgerm (for carbohydrates) and berries (for antioxidants) might achieve all your goals at once!

 It’s in the half-hour immediately after exercise that our bodies are most receptive to nutrients, as the enzymes responsible for glycogen and protein synthesis are then at their most active.
 So you need to eat quickly – have a snack or a meal prepared before you go out to train.
 And remember to rehydrate too!Tags: berries, brown rice, chia seeds, Fish4ever, lentils, Nuts, Pulses, quinoa, Seeds, soy, sports nutrition, wheatgerm, Wholefoods, wholewheat pasta

-Categorised in: Dried Fruit, Fish, Fish4ever, Grains, Lentil, Nut Butters, Nuts, pasta and noodles, Pulses, Quinola, Rice, Seeds, Soya Milk, sports nutrition, Sports Superfoods, Tinned food, Wholefoods
+Categorised in: Dried Fruit, Fish, Fish4ever, Grains, Lentils, Nut Butters, Nuts, Pasta and Noodles, Pulses, Quinola, Rice, Seeds, Soya Milk, Sports Nutrition, Sports Superfoods, Tinned food, Wholefoods

 This post was written by Yzanne